-Garages and Permanent Visually inspected.
-Outbuildings There is an external boiler store.
-Outside Areas and Boundaries Visually inspected.
-The property has garden areas to the front, side and rear.
-The garden areas are surfaced in chip stones, decking and artificial grass.
-There is a drive and parking area to front which is surfaced in monoblock paving.
 Ceilings Visually inspected from floor level.
 The ceilings are partly of lath and plaster construction and partly of plasterboard construction.
 Internal Walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are of solid brick construction, plastered on the hard.
+The internal walls are partly of lath and plaster construction, partly of plasterboard construction and partly of solid block or brick construction, plastered on the hard.
 Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are of suspended timber construction overlaid with tongue and groove boarding.
+Flooring as a mixture of suspended timber and solid masonry construction.
 Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of a timber veneer type.

-The kitchen is fitted with a range of base and wall mounted units with laminate worktops.
-Chimney Breasts and Fireplaces There are no chimney breasts/fireplaces.
+The internal doors consist of a timber panel type.
+The kitchen is fitted with a range of base and wall mounted units with solid worktops and a ceramic sink unit.
+Chimney Breasts and Fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+A wood burning stove is fitted in the lounge.
 Internal Decorations Visually inspected.
-The internal walls and ceilings have a painted finish.
+The internal walls are predominantly painted with areas of tiling and wet wall boarding observed.

 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Main supply installed.
-The electricity is located in the hall.
-A range of 13amp sockets are distributed throughout the property.
+The electricity consumer unit is located in hallway.
+The electricity meter is located adjacent.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains gas supply installed.
+The gas meter is located in an external box.
 Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is connected to the mains supply.
-The wet shower room is fitted with a white suite containing a WC and wash hand basin with mixer shower.
+Visible pipework is made with copper and PVC materials.
+The shower room is fitted with a white suite containing a WC, wash hand basin and shower cubicle with mixer shower.
+Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+No tests whatsoever were carried out to the system or appliances.
+There is a gas fired, Alpha central heating boiler located within the bedroom cupboard.
+This supplies a system of steel panel radiators throughout the property.
+The boiler also supplies the domestic hot water.
+Drainage Drainage covers etc were not lifted.